Federal Firearm Prohibition Law

 Facing the Loss of Your Rights?
 Charged With Possession?
 Call Us

 Whether you face the potential loss of your Second Amendment rights or you have been charged with possession as a prohibited person, we encourage you to contact JD Law for a free initial consultation with an attorney.
-Call our State College criminal defense law firm at (814) 689-9139 or send us an email, and a lawyer will contact you.
+Attorney Dunkle has successfully handled cases to avoid the loss of gun rights, and he has succesfully obtained pardons for clients to restore gun rights.
+Call our State College criminal defense law firm at (814) 689-9139 or send us an email.